 “Heroes get remembered, but legends never die.”

-This spring, the Larks, Bismarck Magazine and Scheels identified 25 individuals going above and beyond.
-These 25 heroes have been highlighted for their dedication in May’s issue of Bismarck Magazine.
+This spring, the Larks, Bismarck Magazine and Scheels identified 25 individuals who have gone above and beyond.
+We highlighted the dedication of these 25 heroes in the May issue of Bismarck Magazine.

-Of those 25, we asked the public to read each awe inspiring and select the heroes they felt made the biggest impact.
-Based on that input, we have selected six of those 25 heroes to be highlighted at Larks games throughout the season.
+Of those 25, we then asked the public to read each awe inspiring story and select the heroes they felt made the biggest impact.
+Based on YOUR input, we selected and honored six incredible heroes at the Larks games this past season.

 Bob was born in a little town called Sanger, North Dakota.
 In April of 1967 Robert entered the Military.
 He then spent a year in Vietnam.
 On the morning of March 7th, 1969 Bob’s Army unit started receiving incoming rounds from the enemy.
 They located the enemy in the mountains.
 Bob was shot in the side and wounded in his left leg and portion of his back.
 When the fire fight was finally over a medic saw blood running down Roberts leg.
 “Within a week I was patched up and returned to my unit for more combat duty,” explains Bob.